Budibase/website/content/blog/data/how-to-integrate-multiple-databases.md

 If you have several databases in different locations, but which share a single schema, consolidation is relatively straightforward.
 For instance, if different users all have local versions of the same data set.

-Check out our article on [databases schemas](/blog/data/what-is-a-database-schema) to find out more.
+Check out our article on [database schemas](/blog/data/what-is-a-database-schema) to find out more.

 Essentially, all we need to do in this case is create a master database that matches the existing schema, and import all of the values from the local versions.